 beacon: A frame transmitted by a coordinator to facilitate network management, such as the coordination of medium access and power management of the nodes in the body area network (BAN) of the coordinator, and to facilitate clock synchronization therein.

-beacon access phase (BAP): A time span set aside by a coordinator hub of a dependable BAN group in a beacon period (superframe) for broadcasting beacons of hubs joined a dependable BAN group.

 beacon period: A repetitive time interval to which medium access is referenced and in which a beacon is transmitted when appropriate, comprising the same number of time units (allocation slots) of equal duration.

 bilink: A communications link for transfer of management and data traffic from a coordinator to a node or/and vice versa.